CommerceGov/Code-Catalog-Generator/README.md

 ## Usage
 1. Edit config.yml to identify the agency name and list GitHub organizations to be harvested.
-2. Edit secrets.yml to provide a GitHub personal access token.
+2. Create a secrets.yml, using secrets.yml.sample as a template, to provide a GitHub personal access token.
 3. Execute the generate.rb script and pipe the output (code catalog) to a file:

 ```